 LiveCareer's Resume Builder

-Powerful, intuitive, and convenient, LiveCareer's free Resume Builder contains dozens of customizable summaries that can be inserted into our templates with the click of a button.
+Powerful, intuitive, and convenient, LiveCareer's Resume Builder contains dozens of customizable summaries that can be inserted into our templates with the click of a button.
 You'll also find a list of suggested "Power Words" for writing your own.
 Our Resume Builder takes the guesswork out of creating a winning resume.